InstructIE: A Bilingual Instruction-based Information Extraction Dataset: Construction of

 \subsubsection{Disambiguation}

 Within Wikidata, an identical entity mention can map to different IDs.
 For instance, ``Apple'' might refer to either a corporate entity (Q312) or a fruit (Q89).
 To mitigate such ambiguities, we instate an intuitive disambiguation strategy.
 Assume that all entity mentions in a text paragraph are defined as the set $\mathcal{M}$.
 For each entity mention $m$ in $\mathcal{M}$, we calculate a score for all possible corresponding IDs.
 The score is based on the frequency of mentions of the tail entity corresponding to that ID appearing in the $\mathcal{M}$.
 For each $m$, we select the ID with the highest score as its unique corresponding Wikidata ID.
-For more detailed processes please refer to the appendix.
-Additionally, we iteratively query the ``\textbf{instance of}'' property of each entity to assign a type to every entity, which is helpful for the next step of Schema Constraint Matching.
+Additionally, we iteratively query the ``\textbf{instance of}'' property of each entity to assign a type to every entity.
 As illustrated in Figure \ref{fig:entitytype}, we identify 14 categories of entity types.